Skip to Content

 • Left-Hand Turns.
 Left turns are problematic for both pedestrians and drivers.
 Many drivers are more concerned with getting through the intersection than with watching out for pedestrians crossing the road.

 • Failing to Use Crosswalks Appropriately.
 Crosswalks allow pedestrians on busy corners to cross.
-However, failing to pay attention to these signals or jaywalking across an unmarked crossing is a common reason for many pedestrian accidents.
+However, failing to pay attention to these signals or jaywalking across an unmarked crossing is a common reason for many pedestrian accident injuries.

 • Children.
 Children commonly do not appreciate the risk of running in and around the street.
 Additionally, because children are smaller than adults, it can be difficult for drivers to see them if they dart out between two cars, particularly parked cars.

 • Bicycle Accidents.
-Bicycles and pedestrians don’t mix well.
+Bicycles and pedestrians don't mix well.
 Both have trouble seeing oncoming traffic, and both are difficult to see by automobile traffic.
-Fortunately, bicycle-on-pedestrian accidents cause relatively little damage.
+Fortunately, collisions between bicycles and pedestrians seldom result in serious injuries.

 Dangerous Crosswalks in Downtown Baltimore